huyhuynh12hhk/huyhuynh12hhk/README.md

   <img src="https://skillicons.dev/icons?i=cs,dotnet" />
 </div>

 Although I started with Java, **C#/.NET laid the foundation for my growth**.
 Throughout school, I built numerous web apps using **Razor, ASP .NET Core MVC, and Web API, and even explored Blazor for SPA** development.
-When learning .NET, I picked up **clean architecture (DDD), versioning strategies, rate limiting and throttling, API gateways, gRPC, integrated with RabbitMQ messaging and various design patterns** along the way.
-Also, I’m proficient with **Entity Framework Core** (I had tried make a simple one from scratch) and **Identity Framework** (with some customize but still use the RBAC built-in).
+When learning .NET, It's the some first times I have have come across these concepts: **clean architecture (DDD), versioning, rate limiting and throttling, API gateways, gRPC, integrated with RabbitMQ messaging and various design patterns**.
+And, I’m proficient with **Entity Framework Core** (I had tried make a simple one from scratch) and **Identity Framework** (with some customize but still use the RBAC built-in).
 Up until now, **writing unit tests and configuring CI/CD pipelines in .NET** is part of my standard workflow.

-Although I experimented with many .NET projects during my academic years, I’ve since come to view Java and Go as the cornerstone languages for my career growth.
-Even so, I still enjoy maintaining and advancing .NET programming in my free time projects.

 **Python**